apivich-h/apivich-h.github.io/_posts/misc/2000-01-01-interesting-videos.md

 - **[General Relativity Explained in 7 Levels of Difficulty](https://www.youtube.com/watch?v=eNhJY-R3Gwg)** by _minutephysics_.

-## Other Informative Videos
+## Videos about Thailand

-Videos that still teach you something but not necessarily related to STEM.
+Some videos that are about my home country that I approve of.
+I pick ones that are in English for the list.

 - **[Pad Krapao: The Story Behind Thailand's Real National Dish](https://www.youtube.com/watch?v=1OupK3x8ujw)** by _OTR Food & History_.
 Real Thai food appreciators (and Thais like myself) will know that the _real_ national dish of Thailand is the Pad Krapao (stir-fried basil and rice) and not Pad Thai or whatever other dish they claim it to be.
 This video is a good one about this particular dish.

 - **[Thai Election: Will the Military Launch a Coup?](https://www.youtube.com/watch?v=fljhL-IxBJo)** by _TLDR News Global_.
 I am quite a fan of TLDR news, and this is one of the more relevant news to me.
-This is a video that summarises the results of the 2023 Thai election, which as of the video provides the reason why I am again optimistic about Thailand's future.
+This is a video that summarises the results of the 2023 Thai election, which as of the video provides the reason why I am (cautiously) optimistic about Thailand's future.

 - **[Why Thailand's Geography Breeds Instability](https://www.youtube.com/watch?v=S9SMRuvnl2g)** by _PolyMatter_.
-Another video about Thailand, this time taking a look at how its geography relates to their politics.
+This time taking a look at how its geography relates to their politics.

+- **[Nirvana for Sale](https://www.youtube.com/watch?v=MYm1EbNs4sU)** by _Unreported World_.
+I have been watching a number of documentaries from them, covering many interesting little-told stories around the world.
+In this piece, it focuses on arguably the most infamous temple in Thailand.

+## Other Informative Videos

+Videos that still teach you something.

 - **Why Do I Choose To Do This For A Living** by _Jon Bois_.
 It is a video about poker by one of my favourite sports-related video creator.
 The original video is unfortunately taken down, but it might be possible to find a re-upload of it somewhere.